Tuesday, August, 29, 2023, 6:30 pm to 9:30 pm

 Are you interested in “just” seeing this movie?
-That’s easy!
-Just come to the box office or buy a ticket online here.
+Visit the public screening page here.

 Cinema Classics Seminars offer an entertaining and engaging way to learn more about some of the true classics of world cinema.
 All students receive an introductory lecture before the film and a guided discussion after the film.
 In addition, those in attendance receive a ticket to see it on the big screen, as well as popcorn and a drink.
 Please note: the screening associated with this seminar will be open to the public, as well.

 Please email BMFI Programs and Education Coordinator Jill Malcolm with any questions.

 June – August 2023